wenmm/ActiveDriverWGS/README.md

 ```

 #### 2. Regions of Interest (regions.bed)
-Regions of interest as defined by user can be coding or noncoding in a BED12 format
+Regions of interest can be coding or noncoding should be in a BED12 format

 ```
 chr1 69090 70008 gc19_pc.cds::gencode::OR4F5::ENSG00000186092.4 0 + 69090 70008 0 1 918, 0,